-Do not give this medicine to anyone under the age of 18 years.
+Do not give Fenocol to anyone under the age of 18 years.

-Safety and effectiveness of Fenofibrate Sandoz in children has not been established.
+The safety and effectiveness of Fenocol in children has not been established.

 Do not take it after the expiry date printed on the pack or if the packaging is damaged or shows signs of tampering.
-If it has expired or is damaged, return it to your pharmacist for disposal.
+If it has expired or is damaged return it to your pharmacist for disposal.